101companies/101courses/Lambdas_at_UvA/assignments/day3/README.md

 Transform the definition into one that does not use "take" and "drop"; instead it uses "!!" for indexing.

-The resulting reformulation will still be inefficient, if assume that "!!" also implies linear complexity.
+The resulting reformulation will still be inefficient, if we assume that "!!" has linear complexity.

 See the tough assigmnent option 1.